cdsisthe1/fyoutube/README.md

 ### 📣 feedback

 got suggestions or running into issues?
-I'd appreciate your insights and feedback. report them at [issues](https://github.com/cdsisthe1/fyoutube/issues).
+I'd appreciate your insights and feedback. im learning so bare with me. report them at [issues](https://github.com/cdsisthe1/fyoutube/issues).

 ### ❤️ show some love